Small Claims Court (Ontario) Law

 B. FINANCIAL CRITERIA ELIGIBILITY

-The applicant's gross monthly household income is less than the following amount:
+The applicant's gross annual household income is less than the following amount:

-"Gross monthly household income" is the regular gross income of all members of the household in a month.
+"Gross annual household income" is the regular gross income of all members of the household in a year.

 - Household Liquid Assets

 The value of the person's "household liquid assets" is less than $2,040,

 "Household liquid assets" means all assets owned by the members of the person's household that are money or can readily be converted into money.